Skip to main content

 29 And Joseph made ready his chariot, and went up to meet Israel his father, to Goshen; and when he obtained sight of him, he fell on his neck, and wept on his neck a good while.

 Light wagons appeared in the steppes of Ukraine during the third millennium BCE, from where they were introduced into Eastern Anatolia (1986MooreyPRS).
 However, it was only at the beginning of the second millennium BCE that the two-wheeled vehicle, which can be defined as a chariot, was engineered (2022LittauerMA_CrouwelJH).
-Joseph was transported in a chariot following his appointment as prime minister (Gen. 41:43); he later used a chariot to go and meet his father, who had been brought to the Nile Delta in a wagon (Gen. 46:29).
-Furthermore, chariots were part of Jacob’s funerary procession (Gen. 50:9).
-The light chariot became widespread in the Eastern Mediterranean and throughout the Near East during the second millennium BCE, yet it appeared in Egypt only during the Hyksos period (2010FeldmanMH_SauvageC).
+In the biblical narrative, Joseph was transported in a chariot following his appointment as prime minister (Genesis 41:43); he later used a chariot to go and meet his father, who had been brought to the Nile Delta in a wagon (Genesis 46:29).
+Furthermore, chariots were part of Jacob’s funerary procession (Genesis 50:9).
+Historically, the light chariot became widespread in the Eastern Mediterranean and throughout the Near East during the second millennium BCE, yet it appeared in Egypt only during the Hyksos period (2010FeldmanMH_SauvageC).
 The first evidence of a horse-drawn chariot in an Egyptian text is found on the stela of Pharaoh Kamose, dating approximately to 1550 BCE (2025FlamminiRC).

 6 And they took their cattle, and their goods, which they had gotten in the land of Canaan, and came into Egypt; Jacob, and all his seed with him:

-Yaqub-Har was a West Semitic (Amorite/Canaanite) ruler of the Hyksos period, traditionally assigned to the 15th or 16th Dynasty (c.
-1700–1550 BCE) during Egypt's Second Intermediate Period.
+In the context of onomastic parallels, Yaqub-Hor (16th century BCE) was a ruler of the Fifteenth Dynasty, often referred to as the Great Hyksos.
+Yaqub-Hor was the successor of either Sheshi or Salitis and reportedly reigned for 18 years.
+Although few details about his reign have survived (2002BunsonMR:435).
 His historical existence is attested by a significant corpus of scarab seals found across a vast geographical range, extending from the Nile Delta (Avaris) to the southern Levant (Canaan).
 These artifacts frequently bear the titulary «Son of Ra» (Sa-Ra) alongside the West Semitic name «Yaqub» (Jacob), representing a definitive Semitic-Egyptian synthesis in administrative and sacral authority.
-The widespread distribution of these seals demonstrates a centralized bureaucratic control and high social stratification, correlating with the biblical depiction of a wealthy, semi-autonomous pastoral elite operating within the Egyptian-Levantine sphere.
-Such archaeological evidence provides a plausible historical and onomastic anchor for the name Jacob during the Hyksos-Avaris horizon.

 (The conclusion compiled by the AI agent, with our minor changes)